A free volunteer-run community information website proudly serving the counties of

 There are certainly educational opportunities here.
 For example, by increasing “landscape literacy”, we can also increase public awareness of “geohazards” in their vicinity.

-What do you mean by "landscape literacy”?
+Gary, can you please tell everyone what you mean by "landscape literacy”?

 Landscape literacy is the ability for us to better understand specific areas and their terrains by recognizing their resources and problems, how they came to be, and how they are sustained.